xiaowu417/xiaowu417.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a third-year master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (*HUST*) advised by [Prof. Cai Fu](http://faculty.hust.edu.cn/fucai/zh_CN/index.htm).
 I earned my bachelor’s degree from the same university in 2023.
+Currently, I am working as a junior research assistant at The Chinese University of Hong Kong.
 My research has focused on Software Testing and Security, particularly in **WebAssembly** and **Kernel**.
 Additionally, I am highly interested in the integration of existing AI technologies, including large language models and reinforcement learning, into software engineering and security research.

 # NEWS